chrisy/freertos-test/README.md

 of processors.

 The code provides bootstrap routines and re-entrant peripheral support.
-In particular it provides a lughtweight POSIX I/O interface including default stdin/out/err file descriptors that are wired to USART1.
+In particular it provides a lightweight POSIX I/O interface including default stdin/out/err file descriptors that are wired to USART1.

 It uses GNU Autotools to setup the build environment.
 It expects to find